Create an Efficient Project Schedule for Your Team’s Project

-While straightforward, drafting out a project schedule can require exceptional time management and be a huge undertaking, but one a skilled project manager like you can handle! 💪
+While straightforward, drafting out a project schedule can require exceptional time management and be a huge undertaking, but one that a skilled project manager like you can handle! 💪

-A project schedule is a simplified road map of activities, resources, and due dates that help your team meet a final goal.
 It breaks down the who, what, when, and how of your project.
 The process involves gathering background information, including which team members will be responsible for what tasks, and establishing deadlines that should be met.

 Once created, the project schedule acts as a timeline and go-to resource for all team members.
 Everyone involved in the project plan should be able to see where each task stands, its start and end dates, and whether the project status is meeting the established deadline. ⏳